Manufacturer profile

 Robotic lawn mowers are transforming outdoor maintenance, offering homeowners a hands-off approach to lawn care.
 Pioneers like Husqvarna (with the Automower line) established the category, but newer entrants like Mammotion are pushing boundaries with wire-free navigation using RTK GPS and vision systems.
 The market is growing as installation becomes simpler and prices decrease.

-Sunseeker competes in this space with S4.
+Sunseeker competes in this space with S4, Elite X9.

 Key Industry Trends